drivexcite/netmetricsonkubernetes/README.md

 The objective of this exercise is to publish custom metrics from a .NET web application and create a dashboard with them.
 To achieve this objective, this tuturial uses the Istio service mesh to bootstrap a minimally viable monitoring system comprised of the Web Application itself, a metric scraper provided by Istio, Promnetheus (time series database) and Grafana (a visualization tool).

+## Environment
+Open the root folder of this repo in Visual Studio Code and select Open in Remote Container, from the lower left corner.
+The container contains all the tools to create this example, including Docker CLI, Azure CLI, kubectl, istioctl, Power Shell.

 ## Infrastructure

 To start this example, the first step is to have the following infrastructure in place: